Properties of pure fluids and mixtures,

 free for non-commercial use

-Prode Properties can calculate many different types of phase equilibria, since the first editions in 1995 Prode Properties can include methods to generate:
+Prode Properties can calculate different types of phase diagrams

 - vapor-liquid phase envelope / phase diagram.